Cultural Undercurrents

 What Are Cultural Undercurrents?

-For me, cultural undercurrents operate as the „connecting tissue” between disparate observations – they’re what emerge when you step back from individual data points and recognize larger patterns of transformation that transcend any single domain or timeframe.
+Cultural undercurrents operate as the “connecting tissue” between disparate observations – what emerges when you step back from individual data points and recognize larger patterns that transcend any single domain or timeframe.
+They manifest primarily through actions and the stories we tell about those actions, revealing transformations in how societies organize reality, construct identity, and navigate change.

 A Framework for Identification